-Dr. Burtenshaw and Dr. Elliott are certified providers for Dry Needling in Kuna Idaho.
+Dr. Burtenshaw and Dr. Elliott are certified providers for Dry Needling in Kuna, McCall, ID Idaho.

 Dr. Burtenshaw received his training and certification from the Integrative Dry Needling Institute in Denver Colorado at the Health One Hospital Clinics.

 Dr. Ma is a PhD neuroscientist and Acupunturist.
 He took the concept of needling from Acupunture and integrated it with current medical science, thus creating a more western approach to needling called "Dry Needling."